 Logically, this should also be true in reverse.
 That is, improving the quality of public transport relative to that of car travel should lead people to switch from driving to taking public transport, making more room on the roads.
 Could this actually lead to a reduction in traffic congestion?

 Many transport planners have concluded that public transport improvements simply cannot reduce road congestion, for this reason.
 One piece of ‘evidence’ frequently cited is a 2009 study by econometricians Gilles Duranton and Matthew Turner, The Fundamental Law of Road Congestion: Evidence from US cities.
-This is the same study that found a perfect correlation between the amount of road space and the volume of traffic.
-The authors also claim that the provision of public transport has no discernible effect on road traffic volumes or congestion.
+This study confirmed the near-perfect correlation between the amount of road space and the volume of traffic.
+But it also claimed that the provision of public transport has no discernible effect on road traffic volumes or congestion.

 So the question remains: should we expect congestion to always maintain the same level, regardless of what alternatives to car travel are provided?
 Economist Anthony Downs (of the Downs-Thomson paradox) is best known for describing this as an ‘equilibrium’ process.
 Basically, people sort themselves onto one mode or the other until the level of ‘inconvenience’ equalises for both.
 Since car travel gets slower the more people drive, and public transport gets more crowded with increasing patronage, there’s an ‘optimum’ level where no traveller will improve their journey by changing mode.

 The key insight, which was further developed by J. Michael Thomson in his book Great Cities And Their Traffic, is that this ‘optimum’ level will itself change due to transport policy decisions, and not always in the way people expect.
 This is the real message of the Downs-Thomson paradox – that ‘improving’ roads can leave things not just as bad as before, but worse.